typescript-jp/typescript-jp.dev/content/blog/meetup-001-report/index.md

 - Slide: https://docs.google.com/presentation/d/e/2PACX-1vQck4DKc3GBrfDU_LJYRwuBAaRBlFTgJD2_k523Ximoi5juNRIX6TrjRF5zR4A6xQ6czlBLudgu4qHO/pub?slide=id.p

 [Jessidhia] works at pixiv Inc. and she contributes to Babel, DefinitelyTyped and styled-components.
-She talked about about the long effort of modernizing pixiv with TypeScript.
+She talked about the long effort of modernizing pixiv with TypeScript.

 [pixiv](https://www.pixiv.net/) is one of the biggest SNS in the world that focused on illustrations and mangas. pixiv also has over 10 years history since the service started at 2007.